List of Extreme Makeover: Home Edition episodes

-This is a list of episodes of the Extreme Makeover: Home Edition series.
+This is a list of episodes of the series Extreme Makeover: Home Edition.
 Extreme Makeover: Home Edition started on February 15, 2004 and ended on January 13, 2012.
-The show ran for 209 episodes spanning 9 seasons, and 11 special episodes.
-A run of new specials aired in December 2012.
 In January 2019, it was announced that HGTV had revived the show and new regular episodes would begin airing in 2020.

+In total, the show has run for 214 episodes spanning 11 seasons, and 14 special episodes.